The Downsides to H-1B: Is It Time to Consider Other Options?

 Overall, the fees and costs associated with the H-1B visa program can quickly add up, creating a substantial financial burden for both employers and foreign workers.
 It is essential for all parties to carefully consider these expenses when deciding whether to pursue an H-1B visa, as they can impact the overall feasibility and attractiveness of this immigration option.

-Conclusion: Why are H1B visa holders considering other options?
+Conclusion: Why are H-1B visa holders considering other options?

 While the H-1B visa has long been a pathway for skilled foreign workers to find employment in the U.S., the various downsides to H-1B—from limited availability and employer dependency to political volatility and taxation complexities—are causing many to rethink this option.
 Outsourcing companies have significantly exploited the H-1B visa program, laying off tens of thousands of employees while simultaneously hiring new H-1B workers.